villhei/elixirtut/elixir_web/app/chapters/10_processes.md

         # Whenever a result comes in, insert it into the result map
         # remember overwriting the variable result_map is perfectly safe
         result_map = Map.put(result_map, sender, result)
-        # Inspect if the result count matches the number of workers
+        # Test if the count of results matches the number of workers
         case Map.size(result_map) == length(workers) do
         # If all results are in, send them back and transition back to
         # accepting new jobs